redaGit/wk415/README.md

 ## Workshop
 The objective of the hands on section of this workshop is the following:
 - Understand containerlab
-- Using containerlab to deploy and virtual networks
+- Using containerlab to deploy virtual networks and troubleshooting
 - Build a DC fabric with leaf and spine
 - Build Layer 2 EVPN-VXLAN
 - Build Layer 3 EVPN-VXLAN